rust-lang/rfcs/text/0000-const-value-parameters.md

 There are several more cases where it would be helpful to use constant values as parameters.
 Here is a list:

- - *Algebraic types*: Algebraic vectors and matrices generally have a certain rank.
+ - *Linear Algebra*: Algebraic vectors and matrices generally have a certain rank.
 For example, it does not make sense to add a 2-vector with a 3-vector or multiply a 3x4 matrix by a 5-vector.
 But the algorithms can be written generically in terms of the ranks of these types.